On this page

 Stack

 Leptos 0.7 SSR with WASM hydration — the server renders full HTML pages on the Pi, then the browser hydrates with a lightweight WASM bundle for client-side interactivity.
-Four compilation profiles handle the dual-target build:
+Six compilation profiles handle the dual-target build:

 | Environment | SSR Server | WASM Client |